SamyakJ27/343-sem-project/README.md

 # Version Control System
-## CECS 343 - Sec 06
-### Gung Hoes - James, Samyak, Rishika, Rifat
+## Gung Hoes - James, Samyak, Rishika, Rifat
+### CECS 343 - Sec 06

+---

+## Description:
 This purpose of this project is to mirror a version control system similar to github.
-This repository stores a semester-long project assigned by Charles Siska, the professor of CS 343 at CSULB.
+This repository stores a semester-long project assigned by Charles Siska, our CECS 343 professor at CSULB.

 ## Contents:
-background.jpg, files.html, files.js, package-lock.json, package.json, vcsbridge.js, vcswebsite.html, style.css, README.md
+- background.jpg
+- files.html
+- files.js
+- package-lock.json
+- package.json
+- vcsbridge.js
+- vcswebsite.html
+- style.css
+- README.md

 ## External Requirements:
 Node Js, Express Js

 ## Installation & Setup:
-Need to install node and express Js and type in `node vcsbridge` into console to run the server and use this program.
-Go to web browser and search up "localhost:3000" to launch this on to a responsive webpage.
+Need to install Node and Express Js and type in `node vcsbridge` into console to run the server and use this program.
+Go to web browser and search up `localhost:3000` to launch this on to a responsive webpage.

 ## Results:
-When code is inputted into form text boxes, user should see a responsive message acknowledging their action then logging that into the server.
+When information is inputted into form text boxes, user should see a responsive message acknowledging their action then logging that into the server.
+The user must go back to the previous page to continue any more VCS functions.

 ## Features:
-Users can create a repository that is stored onto their local storage, rollback their work from previous repos, and finally pushing the code.
-A command line interface is also provided to go through the versions and move throughout the folders.
-With each submission, an artifactID is attached so that the user is informed when a push or change has been made.
+Users can create a repository that is stored onto their local storage, check in and check out any files in that storage, merge any conflicting changes, and more.
+We provide user-friendly and colorful web page for all these functions as well.
+With each submission, the user is notified of the function results and can see them in the specified file directory.

 ## Bugs:
-When the merge out button is called upon, there's an artifact ID that is named .sourcebranch.txt as it is copied over into another folder.
+- The folder hierarchies are not copying over into the new manifest upon completing the merge process.
+- The source branch file is also not updated since it is dependent on the new manifest and the old manifest.
+- Extra long Artifact ID's are generated after the Merge-In function.

 ### Third Party Material:
 stackoverflow.com, w3schools.com, nodejs.org, geeksforgeeks.com